chrsmj/pngnx23299/README.md

 ## New to Asterisk ?

-[Asterisk](https://www.asterisk.org) as an open source telecommunications toolkit for VoiP and more, written mostly in C.
+[Asterisk](https://www.asterisk.org) is an open source telecommunications toolkit for VoiP and more, written mostly in C.

 ## New to FreePBX ?

 [FreePBX](https://www.freepbx.org) is a Web GUI for Asterisk, written mostly in PHP and SQL.

-With this role, you can install either the BETA EDGE tarball or the GIT ZIP files.
+With this role, you can install either the FreePBX BETA EDGE tarball or the FreePBX Bitbucket GIT ZIP files.
 These are downloaded by the role from the latest version 17 branches.

-By default, the GIT ZIPs will be installed.
+By default, the BETA EDGE TARBALL will be installed.
 You can change this by setting an Ansible variable in various locations eg. global, per host, on the command line, etc. (See Variables section below.)

 Also by default, this role will only install FLOSS components eg. no non-free or commercial licenses.
 This may mean that some things you are used to seeing on FreePBX distros and other installers are missing.
 (See Tags section below to change this.)